-• Policies, Procedures, and Practices
+Policies, Procedures and Practices

-The educational agency will survey its population of stakeholders, including administrators, staff, parents, and students regarding special education services using the provided perception survey questions in Appendix 11.
-Using the results of the surveys, the educational agency will review its current special education policies, procedures, and implementation practices including Positive Behavioral Intervention and Supports (PBIS), Restraint and Seclusion, Response to Intervention (RTI) or Multi-

-Tiered System of Support (MTSS), discipline, parent involvement, and continuum of services, to determine if any changes or updates are needed.
+The educational agency will survey its population of stakeholders, including administrators, staff, parents and students regarding special education services using the provided perception surveys.
+Using the results of the surveys, the educational agency will review its current policies, procedures and implementation practices including Positive Behavioral Interventions and Supports (PBIS), Restraint and Seclusion, Response to Intervention/Multi-Tiered System of Support (RTI/MTSS), discipline, parent involvement, special education and continuum of services, to determine if any changes or updates are needed.
 This includes development of special education internal monitoring procedures and IEP verification processes and practices.
 Internal training and professional development on the special education policies and procedures for current and new staff members must also be included.

-• Record Review and IEP Verification Walkthrough
+Record Review and IEP Verification Walkthrough

 As part of the Internal Monitoring Process, the educational agency will use the Department's record review guide to review ETRs and IEPs to identify any areas of noncompliance and compile a summary of the results using the record review tally spreadsheet.
 The Microsoft Excel version of the Record Review Tally is located on the Department's website.
-The educational agency will correct all records with areas found noncompliant as outlined in its internal monitoring procedures and process manual.
+The educational agency will correct all records with areas found noncompliant within a reasonable time (no later than 60 school days from the date of the record review completion).

-The educational agency will select IEPs and conduct IEP verifications using the IEP Verification Checklist to confirm that the students are receiving identified services, supports, and instruction as described in their IEP.
+The educational agency will select IEPs and conduct classroom walkthroughs using the IEP Verification Checklist to verify that the students are receiving identified services, supports and instruction as described in their IEP.
 Documentation ensuring IEP implementation with fidelity will be collected and reviewed.
 Feedback information will be provided to IEP team members for continuous improvement.
 The focus is on the implementation of the student's IEP, not on teacher performance.